 No, it is just a record of Pilot skill and experience level.
 It is strictly NOT a LICENSE.

 If you are doing or have done a Paragliding course (including Theory test) please contact your School and they will guide you.

-If you are an independant pilot flying since a few years then you can apply directly by filling up this form….
+If you would like to update your rating on equivalence, you can apply directly by filling up this form…